anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

 Interpretation:

-* First big bracket: deterministic drift of the option.
+- First big bracket: deterministic drift of the option.
-* Second term: random component proportional to $dW_t$.
+- Second term: random component proportional to $dW_t$.

 # Construct a hedged portfolio

-We now form a portfolio that combines an option and the stock.
-The portfolio can be constructed in many different ways, but the trick here is to construct the portfolio such that the random terms from price changes in option, $dC$ and stock $dS$ cancel out.
+We now form a portfolio that combines an option and the stock in such a way that the random part of its value change disappears.

 $$
 \Pi = C - \Delta S
 $$

-Convention is that we long the option and short the stock.
-That is, the porfolio is construted from buying the option and borrowing the stock.
-It can also be written the other way around.
-The portfolio is _hedged_ such that the random components go in opposite directions and _can_ cancel out, given the right combination units.
+This corresponds to being long one option and short $\Delta$ shares of stock.
+The reason for the minus sign is that a call option already behaves like a partial long stock position (its Delta).
+To cancel that exposure, we must take the opposite side in the stock.

-In contrast, if we write the portfolio long options and long stocks, the randomness is additive because they move in the same direction.
-Price increases will increase both the value of options and stocks.
+If instead we went long both the option and the stock, their risks would reinforce each other and stock rises increase the value of both, so the randomness would be additive rather than hedged.
+By choosing $\Delta$, we can cancel the random parts out, leaving the portfolio riskless.

 Change in portfolio: